geoffswc/Document-Classification/README.md

 ### Sentiment-Example.ipynb

-How to create and use a dictionary in Python.
-How to nest arrays and dictionaries in a dictionary, a common pattern in a JSON response.
+How to create, populate, and apply a sentiment model on a very small set of observations (documents).

 ### Movie-Reviews-Pipeline.ipynb

-Using a spell checking web service from the National Library of Medicine, how to request data from an api endpoint.
-How to include request parameters in a URL.
-How to read and parse JSON reponse as a python dictionary.
+How to use a scikit-learn pipeline to more efficently create, populate, and apply a sentiment prediction model on a larger document collection.

 ## Links and Further Reading